 There are several new battery technologies that are based on lead acid.
 These include lead crystal batteries, lead carbon batteries, super capacitor batteries, and many others based on lead plates with sulfuric acid electrolyte.
-A lot of these batteries have very similar claims, “Greater cycle life”, “ability to discharge down to 0 volts”, “no degradation from partial charging”.
-Which have traditionally been the downsides of lead acid batteries.
+A lot of these batteries have very similar claims: greater cycle life, ability to discharge down to 0 volts, no degradation from partial charging - which have traditionally been the downsides of lead acid batteries.

 Carbon impregnated negative electrode

-Several manufactures offer AGM, GEL and FLA batteries with carbon-lead alloy negative electrodes.
+Several manufacturers offer AGM, GEL and FLA batteries with carbon-lead alloy negative electrodes.
 This carbon additive is designed to increase the cycle life on the battery by reducing permanent sulfation by changing the way the negative plates react with the sulphuric acid electrolyte.
 This technology has been around for over 10 years, with the Trojan offering, “Smart Carbon” FLA batteries being one of the first.
 These batteries have proven advantages over traditional FLA batteries in PSoC (Partial State of Charge) applications, when the batteries are never able to reach 100% charge.

-- Often no proven track record yet
+- Often have no proven track record (yet)

 - Designed for very specific applications